imruizhang/imruizhang.github.io/_posts/2024-07-24-luoyang-travel-tips.md

 You can get around the city with Uber with 10-15 Yuan (RMB) per trip, the longest ride was from the old town to Longmen Grottoes which could be around 30 Yuan.
 Of course there are public transports such as metro and bus, it is cheap but takes longer.

-You can ask the hostel staff and various taxi/uber drivers to get the actual price range for going somewhere a bit further away such as Longtan valley, Shaolin Temple and Laojun Mountain.
+You can ask the hostel staff and various taxi/uber drivers to get the actual price range for going somewhere a bit further away such as Longtan Grand Canyon, Shaolin Temple and Mount Laojun.
 It is quite easy even if you use Uber for a one-way trip and call another one for the return trip, but my experience is the cost could be quite similar, no more than 50 Yuan difference.
 So I recommended to book it for a return trip so you are more relaxed.
 Unless you plan to stay overnight, then a one-way Uber is more suitable.

 ### Things to do in Luoyang